 This whole scenario is simply an open book exam to community planners across the country.
 This is not a task for a single planner or a group of planners to handle.
 This requires a commitment and dedication from the profession itself to coordinate and lead the needed effort and energy to ensure that "WE" as community planners, under the umbrella of the planning profession, believe in the notion that as a professional planning community, either we succeed together, or we fail together.
 In this regard, we need to ensure that the public is also on the same page, and that they see the future the way we see it and are prepared to collaborate with us in achieving a holistic vision that provides everyone with the spaces they need.
 To get there, I see the future where our communities and neighbourhoods are aggressively designed and built to be safe, inclusive as potentially possible, and accommodating to all levels of income and culture.
-Further, active transportation needs to consider our streets and sidewalks specifically for people rather than vehicles, regardless of whether they are biking, walking, communities need to be built in rather than out, while abandoning all unsustainable development practices!
+Further, active transportation needs to consider our streets and sidewalks specifically for people rather than vehicles, regardless of whether they are biking, walking, commuting on a wheelchair, driving, taking public transit, or just wondering around!
+In addition, communities need to be built in rather than out, while abandoning all unsustainable development practices!